siddhsuresh/blueblack/README.md

 # LIBRARY DATABSE MANAGEMENT
 ### Test Project using Django

+### models.sql holds the sql commands used by django to create the database in sqlite3 [just to see]

 ## Important Files to view:
 * models.py in library folder which holds all the tables [in form of python classes] with all the relations, pls check and inform if any improvements possible
 * views.py in library folder does almost everything for the back-end